 |3-phase 32A (22 kW)||230V / 1x16A||3.7 kW †||1h45m||9 mph|

 † = Limited by on-board charger, vehicle cannot charge faster.

 All about the Mercedes C 350e Plug-In Estate

-The Mercedes C 350e Plug-In Estate has a Recommend Retail Price (RRP) of £39,965 and an On The Road Price (OTR) of £40,680.
+The Mercedes C 350e Plug-In Estate had a Recommend Retail Price (RRP) of £39,965 and an On The Road Price (OTR) of £40,680.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Mercedes C 350e Plug-In Estate is eligible for the Plug-In Car Grant (PICG) of £2,500.
-The grant will be applied to the final invoice price of the car.
+The Mercedes C 350e Plug-In Estate was eligible for a Plug-In Car Grant (PICG) of £2,500.
 The OTR Price including the PICG for the Mercedes C 350e Plug-In Estate is £38,180.